 |The Sportsmanís Report

 Bill Hanson is a Sonoma County native and a lifelong sportsman.
-He is president of the Sonoma County Mycological Association.
+He is the former president of the Sonoma County Mycological Association.
 Look for his column in The Community Voice each week.